To promote informed dialogue about religion on campus and beyond, Global Spiritual Life presents various training series across our global network.

 Recipient of the 2017 NASPA International, Multicultural, Gender, LGBTQ, Spirituality, Disability, and Related Excellence Award and the 2014 Inaugural Spirituality and Religion in Higher Education Outstanding Spiritual Initiative Award, Faith Zone is a workshop designed to promote spiritual and religious literacy and dialogue.

-Training sessions for the Spring 2017 semester include the following.
+Training sessions for the Fall 2017 semester include the following.
 Registration is required — please click on a date below to reserve your seat: